scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 7/18

-You jump up to 2 tiles making a weapon attack against a single target adding a bad die to the attack roll.
+You jump up to 2 tiles making a weapon attack against a creature adding a bad die to the attack roll.
 On hit they take normal damage and are knocked back 2 tiles if the target is Large or smaller.
 On a critical the target is knocked prone.

 ***Enhanced:*** The attack hits 2 adjacent creatures to the main creature.